 Welcome to the Progress Report Portal!
 Every camper leaves camp with an individual report to mark their progress over the summer, written by division heads, SST, and other leadership staff.
-These reports are incredibly important to our camper families and the professionals that work with our kids.
+These reports are incredibly important to our camper families, the professionals that work with our kids during the year, and our staff next year.
 As a result, a bonus structure is built into contracts for staff that are expected to contribute a significant portion to these reports.
 (For details on how this is structured, please refer to your personal contract.
 Any questions can be directed to Brian or Reema.)

 Steps to Tackling Reports

 Through this portal, staff will be able to view resources to help them write these reports.
 These are the steps Division Heads should take to go about these reports:

 - Look at the good and bad examples